vegettoGit/Learning-collection/C++/Constrained Environments/README.md

   * Static type system, RAII, Efficient object oriented programming, Flexible and efficient generic programming, Compile-time programming, Direct use of machine and operating system resources.
 * Dreams of the future
   * ISO Standard: Executors, Pattern matching, Static reflection, Better library support for coroutines, Make the preprocessor redundant, Integrated support for static analysis.
-  * Stability / compatibility
+  * Stability / compatibility.
-  * Performance: No bloat in the implementation of language features and standard library components
+  * Performance: No bloat in the implementation of language features and standard library components.